-- 53.1 Each course of study arranged by the University is the overall responsibility of a Director of Education in a named School.
-Where two or more Schools contribute to a course of study, the Director of Education who assumes overall responsibility exercises this in consultation with the other Directors of Education concerned. - 53.2 For each taught programme of study, the Head of School appoints one or more persons to fulfil the role of Course Director, for which the primary responsibilities include: - (a) maintaining the quality of the academic provision for the taught programme of study and its constituent elements; - (b) ensuring the taught programme of study is functioning within University- and Schoollevel regulations and policies, relating to admissions, course operation and delivery, assessment arrangements, and student learning support, information and guidance; - (c) overseeing the overall academic progress of students on the taught programme of study; - (d) reviewing the development and content of the taught programme of study (and its constituent elements) on a regular basis, including the production of any formal review documentation in line with University procedures; - (e) attending relevant School committees as required; - (f) reporting to the Director of Education as required.
+- 53.1 Each course of study arranged by the University is the overall responsibility of a Director of Education in a named Faculty.
+Where more than one Faculty contributes to a course of study, the Director of Education who assumes overall responsibility exercises this in consultation with the other Directors of Education concerned. - 53.2 For each taught programme of study, the Head of Faculty appoints one or more persons to fulfil the role of Course Director, for which the primary responsibilities include: - (a) maintaining the quality of the academic provision for the taught programme of study and its constituent elements; - (b) ensuring the taught programme of study is functioning within University- and Facultylevel regulations and policies, relating to admissions, course operation and delivery, assessment arrangements, and student learning support, information and guidance; - (c) overseeing the overall academic progress of students on the taught programme of study; - (d) reviewing the development and content of the taught programme of study (and its constituent elements) on a regular basis, including the production of any formal review documentation in line with University procedures; - (e) attending relevant Faculty committees as required; - (f) reporting to the relevant Director of Education as required.

-The Head of School may assign these duties between different people and/or assign additional duties to the role as he or she deems appropriate for the proper management of the course of study, and takes account of changes of personnel over time.
+The Head of Faculty may assign these duties between different people and/or assign additional duties to the role as he or she deems appropriate for the proper management of the course of study, and takes account of changes of personnel over time.